Newspaper says Turkey has audio of Saudi writer’s slaying | WTOP

 The disappearance has put pressure on President Donald Trump, who has enjoyed close relations with the Saudis since entering office.

-On Saturday, Trump expressed concern about Khashoggi’s fate and lack of answers, so many days after the journalist disappeared.
+On Saturday, Trump expressed concern about Khashoggi’s fate and about the lack of answers, so many days after the journalist disappeared.

 “Our first hope was that he was not killed but maybe that’s not looking too good from what we hear but there’s a lot to learn, there really is,” Trump said at the White House while welcoming back American pastor Andrew Brunson, freed after nearly two years of detention in Turkey.
 He later said he anticipated speaking to the Saudi ruler Saturday or Sunday.